swapnil3667/common-element/ReadMe.md

 Following steps needs to be executed

 ####Build Jar
-We don't this step , as I have already attached a built jar in the zip file.
+We don't need this step , as I have already attached a built jar in the zip file.
-We need to build it again , only if we make some change to code.
+We need to build it again , only if we make some changes to code.

 ``sbt clean compile assembly``